 7. Condemned inmates no longer get to choose their last meal.

 In 2011, Texas stopped serving last meals to Death Row inmates after a state lawmaker complained about an excessive request from Lawrence Russel Brewer, who was convicted in the 1998 dragging death of James Byrd Jr. in Jasper.
 Before his execution, Brewer received two chicken-fried steaks; a triple-meat bacon cheeseburger; a cheese omelet with ground beef, tomatoes, onions, bell peppers and jalapeños; a bowl of fried okra with ketchup; one pound of barbecued meat with half a loaf of white bread; three fajitas; a meat-lover’s pizza; one pint of Blue Bell Ice Cream; a slab of peanut-butter fudge with crushed peanuts; and three root beers.

 Texas prison inmates are barred from having any kind of social media accounts – including accounts run in their name by friends and family members.
 The rule, which was implemented in 2016, prohibits offenders from maintaining accounts on Facebook, Twitter, Instagram or similar social media sites.
 In the past, inmates – who do not have access to the Internet – would write posts and send them through snail mail to friends or family on the outside who would then post it to social media accounts in their name.

 Being in custody anywhere is not meant to be a pleasant experience, but the conditions of the Texas Prison System may surprise you.
 If you have a loved one in the Texas Prison System, learn more at our TDCJ Inmate Search page.

 Love the limitations?
 Hate the restrictions?
 Do you think summers in Texas without air conditioning is cruel and unusual punishment?
-Share your comments and share this article with your friends.
+Let us know your thoughts and share this article.